Nadelio/WizardBattler/README.md

     - FightProcesses.java
     - Entity.java
 - Finish implementing all events
-- Finish adding all the classes and their abilities
 - Finish enemy generation
 - Add leveling system
 - Add NPC class